 And you don’t want to lose out on your people, do you?

 Retention, motivation, growth are all terms interrelated to each other.
-Employees who receive the growth and exposure they expected, are motivated.
-They are motivated to work, are satisfied with their work life and thus remain with the company.
+Employees who receive the growth and exposure they expected, feel motivated.
+They feel motivated to work, are satisfied with their work and thus remain with the company.

 Defining Employee Retention

-This turnover can be reduced by fostering a positive work atmosphere to promote engagement, and providing competitive pay and benefits and a healthy work-life balance.
+Foster a positive work atmosphere by promoting engagement, providing competitive pay and benefits and a healthy work-life balance.

 Herzberg’s Two-Factor Theory

-Frederick Herzberg’s “Two-Factor theory” explains the relationship between employee retention and employee motivation.
+Frederick Herzberg’s famous “Two-Factor theory” explains the relationship between employee retention and employee motivation.

 According to him, two sets of factors influence motivation in the workplace.
 These factors either enhance employee satisfaction or hinder it.